Oakland, California: Incorporation

 In 1946, National City Lines (NCL), a General Motors holding company, acquired 64% of Key System stock; during the next several years NCL engaged in the conspiratorial dissolution of Oakland's electric streetcar system.
 The city's expensive electric streetcar fleet was converted to cheaper diesel buses.
 The state Legislature created the Alameda and Contra Costa Transit District in 1955, which operates today as AC Transit, the third-largest bus-only transit system in the nation.

 After the war, as Oakland's shipbuilding industry declined and the automobile industry went through restructuring, many jobs were lost.
 In addition, labor unrest increased as workers struggled to protect their livelihoods.
 Oakland was the center of a general strike during the first week of December 1946, one of six cities across the country that had such a strike after World War II.

-The Mary's First and Last Chance in Oakland was a lesbian bar, once the focus of the 1950s California Supreme Court lawsuit Vallerga v.
+The Mary's First and Last Chance in Oakland was a lesbian bar, once the focus of the 1950s Supreme Court of California lawsuit Vallerga v.
 Dept. Alcoholic Bev.
 Control, when the bar challenged a state law for the right to serve gay patrons and won in 1959.